benmiller314/cdm2019fall/schedule.md

 Review course goals
 Go over final portfolio requirements
 Make plans for final portfolio, introduction
+MAKE SURE TO ASSIGN THEM TO READ BACK THROUGH THEIR GIT HISTORIES, AND MAYBE EVEN DIFFS.
+Reflect not only on what you changed, but **why**: what were your goals as you revised each project?
+What goals stayed the same across the projects?
+CONNECT THIS BACK TO THE COURSE OUTCOMES IN THE SYLLABUS
 EXT: studio -->

 For next time: